hauke/OpenWrtRules/OpenWrt Rules.md

   If the person either agrees or does not respond within 30 days, they will be moved to inactive status.
 * Frequent contributors may become members after a simple approval.
-  Project members are free to suggest suitable candidates.
+  Project members are free to propose suitable candidates.

 _**Commit access**_